Pleasant Meadow Creamery has certified organic hay fields and pastures.

 Despite issues with the Certified Organic label by some bad actors and big corporations who have departed the original intent of organic certification, we believe it is still the best assurance out there that you and your family are getting the most wholesome and healthful product when it comes to plants and soil.

-We wish we lived in a perfect world where we could certify the cows, but there are those few times where being able to timely reach for an antibiotic means life for a cow who might otherwise die.
-Rest assured we carefully make those decisions with best interests of customers and cows in mind.
+We wish we lived in a perfect world where we could certify the cows, but there are those few times where being able to timely reach for an antibiotic means life for a cow who might otherwise die, or restoration to perfect health in a short period of time versus an organic treatment taking an extended period of time without assurance of success.